anna-louise-harty/Ada/AssessmentQuestions.md

 ### Answer
  In the year 2000 there was a higher monetary impact caused by storms within the boundaries of the 13 original colonies than in the year 2015.

+### Assumptions
+ - They mean loosely all of the boundries and do not expect me to find the cities on either side of the river boundries in Maine that seperated the British side from the Mass. colony.
+ - If I filter to see only the states inculded in the colonies, and then use the damage columns, I can total the ammount spent in each year.

 ### Process
  - Filter to see only states that were within the boundaries of the 13 original colonies (Georgia, South Carolina, North Carolina, Virginia, Maryland, Delaware, New Jersey, Pennsylvania, New York, Connecticut, Rhode Island, Massachusetts, New Hampshire, Maine (included in the Massachusetts colony))